SHOP

 I felt like the only person alive on earth as the sun peaked over the horizon and began lighting the mountainsides.
 It was one of the most beautiful sights I have ever seen.
 As the sun continued to rise, I created this VAST photo to capture the essence of this magical moment in the Rocky Mountains, a moment I will never forget.

-2,002 megapixels!
-A very high resolution, large-format VAST photo print of New York City at night; cityscape fine art photo created by Dan Piech in Midtown Manhattan, New York City
+1,696 megapixels!
+A very high resolution, large-format VAST photo print of a heart shape of spilled paint on the sidewalk; fine art photo created by Dan Piech as part of the Concrete Canvas series in New York City.

 New York at Night: Cropped